 After receiving an invitation to a wedding, one of the things guests first do is visualize an outfit.
 Weddings are once-in-a-lifetime events, so we tend to place importance on looking gorgeous for pictures.
-One of the questions you might ask is, “Can you wear a hat to a wedding?”
+One of the questions you might ask is, “Can you wear a hat to a wedding as a guest?”

 Can You Wear a Hat to a Wedding?
 Things to Remember